TonyWhite/AEquilibrium/PHILOSOPHY.md

 # Philosophy

+AEquilibrium is an assets collection with the goal to became modular and usable for web applications.

 This is not a toolkit.
-This is an asset.

 It is created to be:
 - Developer friendly